amdegroot/ssd.pytorch/README.md

 ## Installation
 - Install [PyTorch](http://pytorch.org/) by selecting your environment on the website and running the appropriate command.
 - Clone this repository.
+  * Note: We only guarantee full functionality with Python 3.
 - Then download the dataset by following the [instructions](#download-voc2007-trainval--test) below.
 - Note: For training, we currently only support [VOC](http://host.robots.ox.ac.uk/pascal/VOC/), but are adding [COCO](http://mscoco.org/) and hopefully [ImageNet](http://www.image-net.org/) soon.